 Deadpan balks at this, because she

 wanted to bang clearly cares for him so deeply, but apparently he doesn’t need her permission, being a king.
 You see, it was really generous of him to march his face into yet another trap, and she should appreciate how willing he was to become her prisoner.
-She oddly seem to respect that.
+She oddly seems to respect that.
 Let’s call it “growth.”

 This officially kicks off Operation Gumbo.
 First stop, Cheryl’s Landing, with Davos and Tyrion in a rowboat.
 They park on a random shore.
 Rather than guard the boat, Davos says that he has gumbo-related business of his own.
 “What if someone takes the boat?”
 Tyrion asks.
 “Then we’re f-cked,” Davos quite literally says.
 Okay!
 It’s not like the fate of humanity hinges on this.
 No seriously, it’s not like that.